-The templates can be modified both graphically, using the WYSIWYG (what-you-see-is-what-you-get) editor tools, and via code, by clicking the icon on the right side of the page.
+The templates can be modified both graphically, using the WYSIWYG (what-you-see-is-what-you-get) editor tools, and via code, by clicking the icon on the top right of the editor.

-Do not forget to click Save to make sure your changes do not get lost.
+Do not forget to click Save to make sure your changes don't get lost.

 Import external files

-Once a file has been uploaded, it's shown in the same popup window.
-Upon selection, you can rename an asset by clicking on the edit button next to the current name.
+Once an asset has been uploaded, it's shown in the same pop-up window.
+Upon selection, you can rename any asset by clicking on the edit button next to the current name.

 Make sure you do not forget to click on the save icon afterwards.

-The following message will be displayed on the bottom of the window, to easily indicate the file path to be used in the editor to directly refer to the file.
+The following message will be displayed on the bottom of the window, to easily indicate the file path to be used in the editor to directly refer to the selected asset.

 The icon in the editor can be used in a similar way to upload images only.
 We strongly advise using this option for images, as it also allows to specify a title, description and width/height values.